-Since our 2018 SB3 report the MHC has not acquired nor lost any heritage properties.
+Since our 2020 SB3 report the MHC has not acquired nor lost any heritage properties.
 All of our properties, previously surveyed and recorded, are routinely inspected on a regular basis by our preservation staff and monitored for changes in their condition.
-Minor repairs and corrective actions are implemented by the preservation staff promptly, while major changes, such as replacing a deteriorated sill log, are discussed and scheduled at weekly staff meetings.
+Minor repairs and corrective actions are implemented by the preservation staff promptly, while major changes, such as replacing a deteriorated roof, are discussed and scheduled at weekly staff meetings.
 Ultimately, this information is used to coordinate SHPO consultation efforts and prioritize our preservation and maintenance efforts within each budgetary cycle.

-On an annual basis the MHC regularly allocates 60% of its general operation budget of \$1.2 million toward maintenance and preservation activities.
-Revenue sources include, earned income from its operations in Virginia and Nevada City, bed tax allocations, and donations and contributions such as the voluntary portion of the license plate registration fee.
+As documented in Attachment A: FY2022 MHC Financial Statement, on an annual basis the MHC regularly allocates a major portion of its general operation budget of \$2.1 million toward maintenance and preservation activities.
+Revenue sources include, earned income from its operations in Virginia and Nevada City and Reeder's Alley, bed tax allocations, and donations and contributions such as the voluntary portion of the license plate registration fee.
+We continue to explore creative uses and revenue generating opportunities for our properties including as movie sets and wedding venues.
 In recent years, the MHC has also been fortunate to garner additional funding from the Legislature specifically for larger-scale building preservation and maintenance activities.